Dignity and Truth Platform

-The Dignity and Truth Platform Political Party (Partidul Politic „Platforma Demnitate și Adevăr”, PPDA), stylized as Platforma DA or YES Platform, is a centre-right, liberal political party in Moldova promoting pro-Europeanism and anti-corruption.
+The Dignity and Truth Platform Party (Partidul Politic „Platforma Demnitate și Adevăr”, PPDA or PPPDA), stylized as Platforma DA or YES Platform, is a centre-right, liberal political party in Moldova promoting pro-Europeanism and anti-corruption.

 Established as the Force of the People Party in December 2015 during the 2015–2016 protests in Moldova and founded by lawyer and former prosecutor Andrei Năstase, the party calls for far-reaching change in the political establishment.
-The party became an observer member of the European People's Party in 2017.
+The party became an observer member of the European People's Party (EPP) in 2017.

 History

 On 24 February 2015, an initial group that consisted of 14 people, including journalists, analysts, and social activists, announced the creation of a movement they called the Dignity and Truth Platform.
 The stated purpose of this movement was to serve as a government watchdog.
 The Platform has organized meetings in which people have expressed their dissatisfaction with the government.
 Almost one year after the protests, the leaders of the Platform decided to create a new political party.

+The party was part of the Together bloc from 2024 to 2025.